Is Surrogacy Legal in the State of Idaho?

 Is Surrogacy Legal in Idaho?

-• Idaho has no comprehensive surrogacy statute; gestational surrogacy is permitted and commonly recognized through court orders and private contracts.
+• Idaho has no comprehensive surrogacy-specific statute; gestational surrogacy is recognized and managed through court practices and parentage orders.

-• Surrogacy agreements are generally enforceable under Idaho contract principles when entered into voluntarily, with independent counsel for all parties and clear informed consent.
+• Surrogacy agreements are generally enforceable under contract principles when they are written, executed before embryo transfer, and include independent legal counsel for the surrogate and the intended parents.

-• Courts in many counties issue pre-birth or post-birth parentage orders; outcomes can depend on factors such as genetic connection, marital status, and the judge’s preferences.
+• Courts may issue pre-birth or post-birth parentage orders naming the intended parents; the preferred route can vary based on marital status, genetic connection, and the judge’s requirements.